-- L1Topo receives data from the L1Calo processors and the Muons via optical fibres.
-The - bitrate is specified to 11.2 and 12.8Gb/s data rate, so as to be compliant with all data sources.

-- 257 The data are required to be 8b/10b coded data streams.
-Each fibre carries a net data volume of - 258 224 (or 256 respectively) bits of data per bunch tick. - 259 The input fibres to L1Topo are organised into 4 ribbons of 72 fibres each.
-They are routed to - 260 L1Topo via the rear of the ATCA shelf, where a rear transition module provides mechanical - support.
-Optical connections between the fibres and L1Topo are made by four 72-way Multi- - 262 fibre Push-On/Pull-Off (MPO) connectors, mounted in Zone 3 of the ATCA backplane. - These connectors allow L1Topo to be inserted into, and extracted from, the shelf without the - 264 need to handle individual ribbon connections. - On the L1Topo side of the MPO connectors, 20 optical ribbons (each comprising 12 fibres) - 266 carry the signals to 20 MiniPOD receivers.
-These perform optical to electrical conversion. - 267 They are mounted on board, around the Processor FPGAs, to minimise the length of the - 268 multi-Gb/s PCB tracks required to transmit their output.
+- 277 L1Topo receives data from the L1Calo processors and the Muons via optical fibres.
+The - bitrate is specified to 11.2 and 12.8Gb/s, so as to be compliant with all data sources.
+The data - are required to be 8b/10b coded data streams.
+Each fibre carries a net data volume of 224 (or - 280 256 respectively) bits of data per bunch tick. - The input fibres to L1Topo are organised into 4 ribbons of 72 fibres each.
+They are routed to - 282 L1Topo via the rear of the ATCA shelf, where a rear transition module (RTM, [1.15]) - provides mechanical support.
+Optical connections between the fibres and L1Topo are made - by four 72-way Multi-fibre Push-On/Pull-Off (MPO) connectors, mounted in Zone-3 of the - ATCA backplane.
+These connectors allow L1Topo to be inserted into, and extracted from, - 286 the shelf without the need to handle individual ribbon connections. - On the L1Topo side of the MPO connectors, 20 optical ribbons (each comprising 12 fibres) - 288 carry the signals to 20 MiniPOD receivers.
+These perform optical to electrical conversion. - 289 They are mounted on board, around the Processor FPGAs, to minimise the length of the - 290 multi-Gb/s PCB tracks required to transmit their output.